 Benefits of Non-Promoted Facebook Posts

 You may be wondering what it takes to have a successful social media presence.
 With so many platforms available to promote your practice, Facebook is the hive for all things social media marketing thanks to its ability to reach targeted audiences.
 A successful marketing strategy on Facebook can attract website traffic, reach people outside your loyal patient circle, and give current followers the chance to keep up with practice news, blogs, and specials.
-To be successful, practices need to publish a good balance of posts—both promoted (paid) and non-promoted (organic).
+To be successful, practices need to publish a good balance of engaging posts—both promoted (paid) and non-promoted (organic).

 What Are Promoted Posts?

 Promoted Facebook posts are paid content (e.g. ads) designed to attract a targeted demographic interested in services your practice offers.
 In other words, they are intended to reach people who might benefit from your message, including users who already follow your practice’s page as well as those who don’t.
+Promotion allows your posts to be seen by more people on Facebook.
+Even though it may look like a regular organic post, it will be labeled as “sponsored” when people see it in their Facebook News Feed.

 What Are Non-Promoted Posts?

-We have an educational infographic that outlines great ways to create organic social content patients love.
+Check out our educational infographic that outlines great ways to create organic social content patients love.

 Why Bother with Non-Promoted Posts?